dmarsola/playwright_math/README.md

 # Playwright Tests

-Demo project with end-to-end tests using playwright
+Demo project with end-to-end tests using playwright.
+Using unrelated external project https://www.thatquiz.org/ for experimentation.

 # Tech stack used: